PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/accordion/accordion.md

 ### Icon

-You can add an icon to each accordion :
+You can add an icon to each accordion:

 ```html{7}
 <div class="puik-accordion">